carstenSpraener/upe/examples/upe-sample-application/sample-step5/README.md

 # Testdriven Development of a Login Process with UPE

-That was a solid trip till here.
-Now it is time to complete the user login process and fullfill it with a tiny registration process.
+That was a solid.
+Now it is time to complete the user login process and fulfill it with a tiny registration process.
 The user can call a ActRegistration, fill in the data, activate the ActRegistrationOK action and can successfully log in to the application.